Dhori Area: Educational facilities for employees’ children

-Central Coalfields Limited provides support for reputed institutions/ trusts for setting up 10+2 pattern CBSE schools for children of CCL employees.
-It provides 109 buses to employees’ children to schools and back.
-Among the schools in the East Bokaro Coalfield that receive financial help or structural support are: DAV Dhori, DAV Swang, DAV Kathara.
+Central Coalfields Limited provides support for reputed institutions and trusts for setting up 10+2 pattern CBSE schools for children of CCL employees.
+It provides 109 buses to take employees' children to schools and back.
+Among the schools in the East Bokaro Coalfield that receive financial help or structural support are DAV Dhori, DAV Swang, and DAV Kathara.

 Medical facilities

 In the East Bokaro Coalfield, CCL has the following facilities:

-Central Hospital Dhori at Dhori with 50 beds has 7 general duty medical officers and 3 specialists.
-Among the facilities it has are audiometer, spirometer, I.C.U.
-It has 4 ambulances.
+Central Hospital Dhori at Dhori, with 50 beds, has seven general duty medical officers and three specialists.
+Its facilities include audiometer, spirometer, and ICU.
+It has four ambulances.

-Regional Hospital at Kargali with 60 beds has 3 general duty medical officers and 3 specialists.
-Among the facilities it has are surgical and eye equipment.
-It has 2 ambulances.
+Regional Hospital at Kargali, with 60 beds, has three general duty medical officers and three specialists.
+Its facilities include surgical and eye equipment.
+It has two ambulances.

-Bokaro Colliery Hospital at Bermo with 48 beds has 2 general duty medical officers.
+Bokaro Colliery Hospital at Bermo, with 48 beds, has two general duty medical officers.
 It has facilities for routine tests.

-Kathara Hospital at Kathara with 35 beds has 4 general duty medical officers.
-Among the facilities it has are X‐ray, ECG, auto analyser.
-It has 2 ambulances.
+Kathara Hospital at Kathara, with 35 beds, has four general duty medical officers.
+Its facilities include X‐ray, ECG, and auto analyser.
+It has two ambulances.

 Swang Hospital at Swang functions with 11 beds.

 Jarangdih Hospital at Jaragdih functions with 11 beds.

-There are central facilities in the Central Hospital, Gandhinagar at Kanke Road, Ranchi with 250 beds and in the Central Hospital, Naisarai at Ramgarh with 150 beds.
+There are central facilities in the Central Hospital, Gandhinagar at Kanke Road, Ranchi with 250 beds, and in the Central Hospital, Naisarai at Ramgarh with 150 beds.

-There are dispensaries at Gobindpur in the Kathara Area, Karo I/ Jawahar Nagar, AAK OCP/ KMP in the Bokaro & Kargali Area and Central Colony and Kalyani in the Dhori Area.
+There are dispensaries at Gobindpur in the Kathara Area, Karo I/Jawahar Nagar, AAK OCP/KMP in the Bokaro & Kargali Area, and Central Colony and Kalyani in the Dhori Area.